 The answer to this challenge is not an overly liberalised theology which ignores sin and reduces the gospel to feel-good fudge.
 Sin is real and corrosive, but we need to avoid clumsy or formulaic theology which intensifies shame and imprisons the gospel within middle-class morality.

-In this brief booklet Winfrey covers a wide range of ground: discussing shame in childhood and adult experiences, before delving into the Bible’s perspective on shame and how we need to ‘adjust how we explain the gospel’ before sharing practical advice on putting this into practice.
+In a brief booklet Winfrey covers a wide range of ground: discussing shame in childhood and adult experiences, before delving into the Bible’s perspective on shame and how we need to ‘adjust how we explain the gospel’ before sharing practical advice on putting this into practice.
 As she says

 ‘We need to speak of God’s unconditional acceptance before we talk to people of their sin.
 We need to talk of a new identity that God gives in exchange for our old, shame-filled identity before we talk about the challenge to our behaviour.’